zard17/A2UI/docs/a2ui_protocol.md

 This message is the only way to modify the client's data model.

 - `surfaceId`: The unique identifier for the UI surface this data model update applies to.
-- `path`: An optional path to a location within the data model (e.g., 'user.name').
+- `path`: An optional path to a location within the data model (e.g., '/user/name').
 If omitted, the update applies to the root of the data model.
-- `contents`: An array of data entries.
-Each entry must contain a 'key' and exactly one corresponding typed 'value\*' property (e.g. `valueString`, `valueNumber`, `valueBoolean`, `valueList`).
+- `contents`: An array of data entries arranged as an adjacency list.
+Each entry must contain a 'key' and exactly one corresponding typed 'value\*' property (e.g. `valueString`, `valueNumber`, `valueBoolean`, `valueMap`).
+  - `valueMap`: A JSON object representing a map as an adjacency list.

 #### Example: Updating the data model